About the Sphere of Protection Ritual

 Second Auditory: “I thank the Spirit Below for its gifts.”

 Calling the Solar Current/Spirit Above

-Movement: Druid traces the symbol of Spirit Above, a circle clockwise from the uppermost point.
+Movement: Druid stays facing east or stays at the north side of the altar in the grove facing South.
+Druid traces the symbol of Spirit Above, a circle clockwise from the uppermost point.

 First Visual: Imagine the symbol drawn in bright violet light and filled with a paler and transparent violet.

 First Auditory: “By the purple gate of the skies above, the hemlock [or other tall, dominant tree], and the Sun in its glory, I call upon Spirit Above.
 (Pause).
 May the solar current descend and bless me/this grove with the blessing and power of the sun.”

 Second Visual: Imagine the heavens above you, luminous with stars and galaxies, extending up beyond the reach of your mind’s eye.
 The Sun shines in the midst of all, directly above your head.
 Feel the beauty, silence, and vastness of the cosmos, and so on.

 Second Auditory: “I thank the Spirit Above for its gifts.